Big Electric Chair

 Big Electric Chair, created in 1967, is part of a series of works by Andy Warhol depicting an electric chair.
 Death by electrocution was a controversial subject in New York City, where the artist lived and worked, especially after the last two executions at Sing Sing Correctional Facility in 1963.
-The empty chair is believed to be a metaphor for death.
 Warhol obtained a photograph of the empty execution chamber, which became the basis for this series.